Aurorachama/e-commerce-back-end/README.md

     * Validates that the value is a decimal.

   * `stock`

     * Integer.
     * Doesn't allow null values.

-    * Set a default value of `10`.

     * Validates that the value is numeric.
   * `category_id`
     * Integer.

     * References the `Category` model's `id`.